OctopusDeploy/blog/blog/2019-08/first-look-at-jenkins-x/index.md

 As a free and open source build server, Jenkins is [used by millions](https://www.cloudbees.com/press/jenkins-community-announces-record-growth-and-innovation-2017), so most developers have either used or at least heard about Jenkins.
 Like most build servers, Jenkins is typically installed on a server to consume source code, execute a build process on build agents, and either deploy or publish the resulting artifact.

-Conceptually this model of a build server was easy for me to understand, and it applies to most of the popular solutions available today like Team City, Azure DevOps, Bamboo etc. So when it came time to working with [Jenkins X](https://jenkins-x.io/about/) for the first time, naturally I tried to understand it with the same conceptual model.
+Conceptually this model of a build server was easy for me to understand, and it applies to most of the popular solutions available today like Team City, Azure DevOps, Bamboo etc. So when working with [Jenkins X](https://jenkins-x.io/about/) for the first time, naturally I tried to understand it with the same conceptual model.
 This turned out to be a mistake.

 I genuinely struggled to understand what Jenkins X was, but after some trial and error I went back and reread the [Jenkin X About Page](https://jenkins-x.io/about/what/).
 Two sentences buried deep in the text are critical to understanding Jenkins X: